 Other banking income of \$720 million increased 10% on the prior comparative period due to improved new business margins in commercial bills and increased sales of interest rate and commodity hedging products.
+This was partly offset by a decrease in merchant acquiring income due to structural changes in the industry and a change in consumer preferences.
 Equities trading volumes were also lower than the prior comparative period whilst yields were stronger.